Merri Dee: Charity work and accolades

 In addition to her television and radio work, Dee has also served in various capacities as a part of several charities and organizations.
 Dee helped draft the country's first-ever Victims' Bill of Rights in 1992, passed by the Illinois state legislature, and served as a model for other states to pass their own victim's rights legislation.
 She founded the Chicago-based program Athletes for a Better Education.
 Dee served as the television host of the United Negro College Fund's "Evening of Stars" fundraiser for over two decades and also hosted telethons benefiting Easter Seals.
 Dee also developed "The Waiting Child", an on-air segment broadcast on WGN-TV, highlighting children in the child placement system needing adoptive homes.
 The initiative earned Dee several awards, including being honored with the Adoption Excellence Award from the U.S. Department of Health and Human Services in 2004.

 Then-Illinois governor Jim Edgar gave Dee and WGN-TV a commendation in 1998 for contributing to a 50 percent increase in the number of adoptions in the state.
 In 2000, she was honored with an honorary Doctorate of Humanities by Lewis University; the following year, Dee won the Academy of Television Arts and Sciences' Silver Circle Award.
 The University of Illinois' Center on Women and Gender also honored Dee with a Lifetime Achievement Award in 2003; and in 2004, she was honored with a President's Award by the United Negro College Fund.

 Dee also served as an executive board member for the Ronald McDonald House Charities, Junior Achievement Worldwide, and the Associated Colleges of Illinois; as board member for The National College Summit and member of the Illinois State Attorney's Council on Violence.
 In January 2011, Dee became one of six inductees into the National Association of Black Journalists’ Hall of Fame.

 Personal life

 Dee married twice and had two children.
-Dee's first marriage occurred during her late teenage years and produced a daughter, Toya Monet.
-Dee was married to her second husband, Nicolas Fulop, from 1999 until she died in 2022.
-In addition to her daughter, Dee also has an adopted son, attorney Richard H. Wright.

-Dee's death was reported on March 16, 2022; according to family members, she had died overnight in her sleep at home.
+Her first marriage was in her late teens and produced a daughter, Toya Monet.
+She also had an adopted son, attorney Richard H. Wright.
+Dee was married to her second husband, Nicolas Fulop, from 1999 until her death which was reported on March 16, 2022; according to family members, she had died overnight in her sleep at home.